Logo BusinessBecause - The business school voice

 What you might find easy may be difficult for someone else, depending on their previous experience, educational background, and skills.

-For the GMAT, there’s only one essay required and you can choose your section order, while for the GRE you can skip questions and come back to them (within a section) and you can use a calculator throughout the exam.
+For the GMAT, there’s no essay required, you can choose your section order, and you can skip questions and come back to them (within a section).
+You also have 25% more time per question on the GMAT over the GRE.

 Cara, from Absolute Admissions, says when asking yourself ‘Which is easier GMAT or GRE?’, you should consider the differences between the GMAT and GRE and whether one test suits you best.